 Rome Music School Tours

-A concert tour to this stunning ancient city, offers music groups the opportunity to perform in wonderful venues and settings whilst absorbing the fascinating history of Rome.
+A concert tour to this stunning ancient city, offers music groups the opportunity to perform in wonderful venues and settings whilst absorbing the fascinating history of Rome and Italy.
 On your music trip to Rome, you’ll benefit from our first-hand knowledge of venues, visits and attractions and accommodation that will best suit your group’s needs.